 Timeline Mapping

 Draw a short line for each sentence you plan to say.
 Mark the start, any interruptions, and the endpoint.
-If the line has a clear end, reach for the preterite; if it stretches without a defined finish, opt for the imperfect Which is the point.. -
+If the line has a clear end, reach for the preterite; if it stretches without a defined finish, opt for the imperfect And that's really what it comes down to.. -

 Keyword Triggers